Deus1704/WebDev_Induction_Assignment/README.md

 The Problem-1 (Case Study) is submitted as the PDF named Problem-1.pdf

-The Soltuion to Problem-2 (Online Compiler) is also appended in the files.
+The Solution to Problem-2 (Online Compiler) is also appended in the files.
 To run, use "npm start" in the terminal